psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

-perform a funeral ceremony, which consisted in chewing some seeds which he took with his lips from the hand of his dead father ; some of these seeds
+perform a funeral ceremony, which consisted in chewing some seeds which he took with his lips from the hand of his dead father; some of these seeds

 he then blew over the corpse and the